hytopiagg/sdk/docs/server.entitymanager.getplayerentitiesbyplayer.md

 [PlayerEntity](./server.playerentity.md)<!-- -->\[\]

-All spawned entities in the world assigned to the player.
+All spawned player entities in the world assigned to the player.